-But what about the places that get blown up for six months, until everyone decides to move on to the next shiny new thing?
+But what about the places that get blown up for six months, until everyone decides to move onto the next shiny new thing?
 A lot of those places are still absolutely excellent.
-Let’s not allow them to become the N64 you stashed in your drawer when Playstation came out.
-We all remember how that went – the N64s never went away because they’re still great, particularly Mario Kart.
+Let’s not allow them to become the Gameboy Color you stashed in a drawer once the Gameboy Advance came out.
+Remember how cool the Gameboy Color was?

 With that in mind, we present an updated version of The Cool List, featuring still-excellent restaurants that are no longer “hot,” but definitely still cool.

 It’s impossible to have a bad night at Vincent.
-This Andersonville spot is consistently busy, but you can still go there and feel like it’s “your” discovery - it feels casual and approachable rather than overly trendy.
+This Andersonville spot is consistently busy, but you can still go there and feel like it’s “your” discovery - the atmosphere is casual and approachable rather than overly trendy.
 Go for dinner, order a bottle of wine, and share some small plates and mussels.
 Then be glad you aren’t paying $35 for parking, like you’d have to do downtown.

 You know how sometimes a movie trailer shows so much of the film that you feel like you don’t need to go see it?
 That’s kind of what happened with Momotaro.
 The hype machine went into overdrive with this place before it even opened, but it wasn’t long before nobody seemed to care it existed anymore.
 So we’re here to remind you about it: this Fulton Market Japanese restaurant is a fun, sceney place with excellent sushi, plus small plates like a tomato tartare that tastes exactly like steak.
 Don’t let it turn into your The Last Jedi.

-There’s Au Cheval, where people can wait several hours for a burger, Bavette’s, where you need a reservation months in advance, and now Radio Anago, a no-reservations spot from the same team.
-But before them all, there was Gilt Bar.
-It opened in 2010, and is the template for the dark, speakeasy-like environment all these restaurants have in common.
+There’s Au Cheval, where people can wait several hours for a burger, and Bavette’s, where you need a reservation months in advance.
+But before both of those, there was Gilt Bar.
+It opened in 2010, and it’s the template for the dark, speakeasy-like environment those other restaurants (from the same group) have in common.
 It’s also the first home for a few of their signature dishes, like the tenderloin steak tartare and bone marrow.
 Unlike the group’s newer spots, though, Gilt Bar is easy to get into - you can often just walk in.
-Which makes it a convenient backup, since it’s right next door to Bavette’s and Radio Anago.
+Which makes it a convenient backup, since it’s right next door to Bavette’s.
 Skip the wait, and just plan on coming here for a change.

 We all know that everything Rick Bayless touches is as hot as 1,000 suns, but we still want to remind you of Frontera.
 It’s his flagship restaurant in River North - a neighborhood second only to the West Loop when it comes to chronic new openings.
 Frontera still has some of Chicago’s best Mexican food, with outstanding guacamole, tacos, and moles.
 So next time you’re in River North and thinking of trying that new place with an eight-year-old prodigy DJ spinning during dinner, consider coming here instead.